MaxMa6150/ese5190-2022-lab2b-esp/lab/02_repl/README.md

 ### Introduction:

-In this part, we will basically use RP2040 and GPIO peripheral.
+In this part, we will basically use RP2040.
 The ideal program should be that when the program starts, it will ask the user to select/input a register address then choose to read/write.
 Once it finished expected reading/writing, it will print a success message from the console.

 ### Code: